armandofox/armandofox.github.io/_pages/students.md

 comments from [MIT faculty on what they're looking for in applications.](https://www.eecs.mit.edu/academics/graduate-programs/admission-process/what-faculty-members-are-looking-for-in-a-grad-school-application-essay/)

+** "I want your feedback on using AI in (CS) education to do ____"

+Congratulations!
+You are not alone.
+Lots and lots and lots of people are trying to do this.

+Before I'm able to spend time giving you feedback, I'd like to know the following:

 **Traveling to a conference or professional event?**

 * You should be